 These recipes show the best of the savoury muffin recipes out there.
 These can often be healthier but not always.
 Often they serve as a treat for those who don’t have such a sweet tooth.

 Moreover, these recipes are gluten free.
 Therefore, they are comparatively healthy but can also be enjoyed by a broader range of people.
-After all, just because you are celiac or have gluten intolerance, doesn’t mean you should go without.
+After all, just because you are coeliac or have gluten intolerance, doesn’t mean you should go without.

 Hopefully, these recipes can inspire your next day of baking.
 We think they make a great centrepiece from any occasion, from kids parties to a more sophisticated gathering.